|

 What is the School Mock Election Coordinator Responsible For?

-The coordinator's primary responsibility will be to retrieve the Mock Election ballot from School Perceptions, print enough copies for all students in your school to vote, distribute the ballots to teachers, collect the completed ballots from teachers and report your school's election results to School Perceptions by 3 p.m. on October 30.
-Every school has been sent a password in the Voter Instruction Kit by School Perceptions.
-If your kit hasn't arrived, click here for instructions on how to retrieve a duplicate copy.
-You will use the information in that kit to report your school's election results or to set up computers for online voting by students.
+The coordinator's primary responsibility will be to retrieve the Mock Election ballot from this website, print enough copies for all students in your school to vote, distribute the ballots to teachers, collect the completed ballots from teachers and report your school's election results to School Perceptions by 4 p.m. on October 29.
+Every school coordinator will be sent a password to logon to the website to report the school's vote totals.

 I Am a Teacher.
 What Would I Be Responsible For?